Esther’s Mussar Humility Lesson:

-As a quick reminder, in the Purim story, a Jewish woman named Esther wins a beauty contest to become Queen.
+To recap, in the Book of Esther, a Jewish woman of color named Esther wins a beauty contest to become Queen.
 Then, an evil advisor to the King arranges to have the Jewish people annihilated.
 Esther’s uncle Mordechei asks her to go to the King to prevent this calamity.

 At the time, however, to approach the king uninvited was an offense punishable by death.
 Esther could have been dissuaded by the risk; nevertheless she persisted.
 Now remember, Esther is Queen by virtue of a beauty contest.
 She could have fallen prey to the Imposter Syndrome, and decided that she was unworthy of the task at hand.
 The Megillah (5:1) describes what happens next.